maobowen/PixelPlusPlus/README.md

 Our test suites are located under the `extended-tests/` directory.
 For this deliverable, we have 7 positive test cases, whose filenames are in the format `extended-pos-x.xpp`, to test various functionalities of the Pixel++ language.
 We also have 3 negative test cases, whose filenames are in the format `extended-neg-x.xpp`, which will fail to compile due to semantic errors.

-- `extended-pos-0.xpp` implements the built-in vertical collage function.
+- `extended-pos-0.xpp` implements the vertical collage function in the standard library.
 It takes an image of the same width and combines them vertically.
-- `extended-pos-1.xpp` implements the built-in image cropping function.
+- `extended-pos-1.xpp` implements the image cropping function in the standard library.
 It lets the users specifiy an area by the starting point, height and width, and produces a cropped one.
-- `extended-pos-2.xpp` implements the built-in image flipping function.
+- `extended-pos-2.xpp` implements the image flipping function in the standard library.
 It takes an image and produces a horizontally flipped one.
 - `extended-pos-3.xpp` demonstrates a self-defined Gaussian blur filter, which takes an image and applies blurring operation on it.
-- `extended-pos-4.xpp` implements the built-in rotation function.
+- `extended-pos-4.xpp` implements the rotation function in the standard library.
 It takes an image and rotates it by 180 degrees.
-- `extended-pos-5.xpp` demonstrates a built-in Sci-Fi effect filter, which takes an image and adds Sci-Fi effect on it.
+- `extended-pos-5.xpp` demonstrates a Sci-Fi effect filter defined in the standard library, which takes an image and adds Sci-Fi effect on it.
 - `extended-pos-6.xpp` implements a reverse sorting algorithm with input `9 1 2 8 3` and output `9 8 3 2 1`.
 - `extended-neg-0.xpp` tests undeclared variable and produces an error: Fatal error: exception Failure("undeclared identifier d").
 - `extended-neg-1.xpp` tests unmatched type in assignment and produces an error: Fatal error: exception Failure("illegal assignment int = string").